AcxTechSistemas/pix_bb/README.md

 Request a list of transactions as of a specific date

-Attention!, the maximum difference in days between the start and end date must be 4 days
+⚠️ Attention  the maximum difference in days between the start and end date must be 4 days ⚠️

 ```Dart
 await getTransactionsByDate(